makethingshappy/IoTflow/IoTflow Forge/README.md

 - **IoTsmart ESP32-S3** - Tiny Adaptor Board with Cable is required for flashing
 - **IoTsmart PICO** - Tiny Adaptor Board with Cable is required for flashing

+*Note:*

-*Note: Only MQTT over Wi-Fi is currently supported, so modules without Wi-Fi capabilities are not fully functional.*
+*Only MQTT over Wi-Fi is currently supported, so modules without Wi-Fi capabilities are not fully functional.*

+*IoTsmart modules are System-on-Module (SOM) microcontroller boards that provide the primary compute and control functionality for the system.
+Each module integrates a complete MCU environment, and different form factors (soldered SoM, slot-based modules such as the IoTsmart XIAO, etc.) are treated as implementation variations rather than separate device classes.*

 ### Supported Mezzanine Categories